 College of Nursing and Midwifery, Médecins du Monde, and Save the Children (training adapted for PLGHA compliance).
 Alison Greer provided a review and edits.
-The training materials were originally designed by Mikhail Hardy and Chelsea Ricker.
-REC Design designed this combined training module.
+The training materials were designed by Mikhail Hardy and Chelsea Ricker.

 Disclaimer: Clinical Updates in Reproductive Health provides Ipas' most up-to-date clinical guidance.
 Recommendations in Clinical Updates in Reproductive Health supersede any clinical guidance in Ipas curricula that differs from the guidance provided in this publication.
 Available on the Ipas website, www.ipas.org.